-- Attention grabbing statement
+- An attention-grabbing statement

 - Information that sets the scene

-- Very brief introduction to key ideas/arguments/research
+- A very brief introduction to key ideas/arguments/research

-- Thesis ( or problem) statement
+- A thesis (or problem) statement

 Why write a thesis statement?